Alistair Darling: Personal life, illness and death

-Darling had a brief previous marriage when young, but was married to former journalist Margaret McQueen Vaughan from 1986 until his death; the couple had a son and a daughter.
-Margaret Vaughan worked for Radio Forth, the Daily Record and Glasgow Herald until Labour's election victory in 1997.
-Darling admitted to smoking cannabis in his youth.
+Darling had a brief marriage when young, and was then married to former journalist Margaret McQueen Vaughan from 1986 until his death; the couple had a son and a daughter.
+Vaughan worked for Radio Forth, the Daily Record and Glasgow Herald until Labour's election victory in 1997.
+Darling said he had smoked cannabis in his youth.
 He enjoyed listening to Pink Floyd, Coldplay, Leonard Cohen and the Killers.

-Darling suffered from cancer and died at Western General Hospital in Edinburgh, on 30 November 2023, at the age of 70.
+Darling died of cancer at Western General Hospital in Edinburgh, on 30 November 2023, at the age of 70.
 There were widespread tributes from politicians from different political parties.
 Former prime minister Gordon Brown praised his "integrity" and "wise judgement".
 A memorial service for Darling at St Mary's Episcopal Cathedral in Edinburgh the following month was attended by many present and former political leaders, including Sir Tony Blair, Gordon Brown, George Osborne, Humza Yousaf and Sir Keir Starmer.
 Future Labour Chancellor Rachel Reeves also paid tribute, saying that Darling had been a mentor to her.